Why I never combine ice bath with hot tub.

 Smooth Muscle Health

-Irregularities in smooth muscle function are linked to asthma, high blood pressures, atherosclerosis, and varicose veins.
+Irregularities in smooth muscle function are linked to asthma, high blood pressure, atherosclerosis, and varicose veins.
 Moreover, smooth muscle function typically declines with age (Chi et al. 2019, Greaney et al. 2015).

 Because smooth muscle control is involuntary, exercising your smooth muscles is different from the activities that exercise your skeletal muscles.